Contact Us

 Why CBSE in Kuwait?

-Kuwait's 1.036 million Indians — the single largest expat nationality at 21% of total population — create a deep, self-renewing demand pool.
+Kuwait's approximately 1.05 million Indians (late 2025 estimate), the single largest expat nationality at around 21% of total population, create a deep, self-renewing demand pool.
 With zero VAT, zero income tax, and 100% foreign ownership via KDIPA, it's the most tax-efficient CBSE school market in the GCC.

 Indian Population